 Address: 300 W 6th Street Suite #127, Borger, Texas 79007

-Hemp Industry in Allen, Texas Under Fire: Recent Raids Spark Controversy:
+Hemp Industry in Allen, Texas Under Fire: Recent Raids Spark Controversy

 The hemp industry in Allen, Texas is facing a significant challenge following a series of raids

 conducted by local law enforcement on several hemp retailers.
-On AUGUST 27, the Allen
+On Aug.
+27, the Allen

-Police Department targeted 9 out of 25 hemp retailers in the city, all of whom were members of
+Police Department targeted nine out of 25 hemp retailers in the city, all of whom were members of

 the 10-member Allen Hemp Coalition.
 This selective approach has ignited a heated debate